Tax-break auctions for Foxconn, Apple, and now Amazon’s HQ2. The number of deals with cities and states valued at $50 million or above is growing.

 So, for example, the total for 2013 is exceptional because it includes Washington State’s second megadeal for Boeing, slated to cost $8.7 billion.

-But the long-term pattern is clear: the cost of announced megadeals was about $2.2 million a year through 2006, spiked in 2007 (due to one big deal given Alcoa), and has been about $7.7 billion per year since.
+But the long-term pattern is clear: the cost of announced megadeals was about $2.2 billion a year through 2006, spiked in 2007 (due to one big deal given Alcoa), and has been about $7.7 billion per year since.
 Even excluding that huge Boeing deal, the average annual cost of megadeals has tripled since the recession began, persisting well into recovery years.

 For decades, critics of many stripes have denounced what Business Week dubbed “the second war among the states,” i.e., the state-eat-state competition for capital and jobs that has also been called a “race to the bottom.”
 It costs states and localities at least $70 billion a year, and I detailed how it all came to be in my 2005 book The Great American Jobs Scam (Berrett-Koehler).